 Digital and Cyber Security Governance

 The PTT Board of Directors annually reviews the Company’s vision, business direction, strategy, policy, and important plans.
 The Board also considers the key risks that may occur every year.
-Mr. Payong Srivanich (independent director) is one of the Board members with experience in risk management.
+Mr. Chansin Treenuchagron is one of the Board members with experience in risk management.
+He was appointed as Chief Technology and Innovation Officer, PTT Public Company Limited since January 1, 2018.
+He has an extensive experience in Energy and Information technology and has been working with PTT and PTT group for decades, as COO, infrastructure and Sustainability Management Business, Chairman of PTT Digital Solutions Company Limited and Chief Technology and Innovation Officer, PTT Public Company Limited.
 At the management level, the Chief New Business and Infrastructure Officer (CNBO) chairs the PTT Group Digital Steering Committee.

 This position is equivalent to the Chief Technology Officer (CTO) or the Chief Information Officer (CIO).
 The CNBO’s responsibilities include: determining PTT Group’s direction, policy, strategy, and targets on digitalization; governing and managing digital collaboration between PTT Group companies to ensure all companies are aligned; driving policies, standards, management measures, and digital management systems – including management of project development, information management, digital management governance, information security management – to optimize efficiency within PTT Group; consulting and providing advice to different teams reporting to the CNBO; and screen and monitor progress and performance of digital initiatives.
 The Board has meetings on the aforementioned areas at least twice a year, or on an ad hoc basis.